moul/keynote-building-images-on-scaleway/README.md

   *FROM my-arm-image*
 2. customize
   *RUN apt-get install ...*
-3. convert it to Scaleway image
+3. convert it to a Scaleway image
   *$ make build*

 ![right zoom=100%](assets/docker-image-to-scaleway-image.png)